Author: Amber Mamian | Last Updated: 1/19/24

 - Bottle Sterilizers

-Obviously, baby bottles will be a must-have on your baby registry list.
+Obviously, baby bottles will be a must-have.
 One important note, be sure to choose BPA-free bottles.
 Also, make sure you add 2 sizes (4 oz and 8 oz) and nipples with varying flows to your list.

 You can check out some of our favorite bottles here!
 It is difficult to guess which bottles your baby will like so you may want to register for a few so that you can try them out.